BlueBrain/nmodl/CONTRIBUTING.md

 ### Validate the Python package

 You may run the Python test-suites if your contribution has an impact on the Python API:

+1. setup a sandbox environment with either _virtualenv_, _pyenv_, or _pipenv_.
+For instance with _virtualenv_:
+  `python -m venv .venv && source .venv/bin/activate`
 1. build the Python package with the command: `python setup.py build`
 1. install _pytest_ Python package: `pip install pytest`
 1. execute the unit-tests: `pytest`